 Have you ever felt like you’re not good enough to do the job you’ve been hired to do — and that your boss might figure it out at any moment?
-Or maybe you’ve felt like you’re only pretending to be an adult who’s capable of buying a home or raising a human child, even though everyone else you know has it totally figured out.
+Or maybe you’ve felt like you’re only pretending to be an adult who’s capable of buying a home or raising a human being, even though everyone else you know has it totally figured out.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Spoiler alert: Most other people have felt this way too.
+Spoiler alert: Most other people have felt this way, too!

 No matter how much evidence there is that we’re successfully navigating our lives, jobs and relationships, many of us hold false beliefs that we aren’t actually as capable or smart as others think we are.
 This is called imposter syndrome, or imposter phenomenon.